-For centuries, the 'spinalonga' has been the holiday resort of the aristocratic families.
+For centuries, the 'Spinalonga' has been the holiday resort of the aristocratic families.
 But, after the first industrialisation, it changed its aspect and became the industrial and manifacturing center of Venice.
 It is also one of the most populated islands and hotbed of architectural experimentations.

 Discover the Giudecca island through the recent city planning, taking a contemporary and unusual look that goes beyond the most famous and usual buildings and landmarks.